AdaDoom3/AdaDoom3/readme.md

 http://libre.adacore.com/download/

 To compile with GPS click the gear and hammer button `✹` after ensuring the scenario drop boxes are correct.

-To run after successfully compiling press play `▶`
+After successfully compiling press play `▶` to run.

 Organization
 ------------